Wordsworth Donisthorpe: Life and work

 According to Donisthorpe, he produced a model of this camera around the late 1870s.
 In 1890 he also produced, together with his cousin W. C. Crofts, a moving picture of London's Trafalgar Square.
 The camera that produced this moving picture was patented in 1889 along with the projector necessary to show the motion frames.

 In 1893, Donisthorpe was one of the founding members and President of the children's rights and free love advocacy organisation the Legitimation League; he left the organization in 1897.

+In his last book Uropa (1913), he proposed a philosophical language derived from Latin roots.

+An example is the phrase Karla avyrie ma glacyrusam, "Charles has given me a refrigerator".

 On 30 January 1914, Donisthorpe died of heart failure at Shottermill, Surrey.